-China Hawks are Manufacturing an AI Arms Race
+China Hawks are Manufacturing an AI Arms Race (Now with a Reply from Gwern)

 An influential congressional commission is calling for a militarized race to build superintelligent AI based on threadbare evidence